Nuclear reactor accidents in the United States: List of accidents and incidents

+Nuclear Power Plant Safety

 Nuclear safety in the U.S. is governed by federal regulations issued by the Nuclear Regulatory Commission (NRC).
 The NRC regulates all nuclear plants and materials in the U.S. except for of nuclear plants and materials controlled by the U.S. government, as well those powering naval vessels.

 The 1979 Three Mile Island accident was a pivotal event that led to questions about U.S. nuclear safety.
 Earlier events had a similar effect, including a 1975 fire at Browns Ferry, the 1976 testimonials of three concerned GE nuclear engineers, the GE Three.
 In 1981, workers inadvertently reversed pipe restraints at the Diablo Canyon Power Plant reactors, compromising seismic protection systems, which further undermined confidence in nuclear safety.
 All of these well-publicised events undermined public support for the U.S. nuclear industry in the 1970s and the 1980s.

 Recent concerns have been expressed about the safety of nuclear reactors.
 In 2012, the Union of Concerned Scientists, which tracks ongoing safety issues at operating nuclear plants, found that "leakage of radioactive materials is a pervasive problem at almost 90 percent of all reactors, as are issues that pose a risk of nuclear accidents".